xMohamed0/KALIPRP/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-KALIPRP is tool, developed using Bash language to maintain your kali linux box
+KALIPRP is tool, developed using Bash language to prepare your kali linux box

+Feel free to contact me if you face any issues or for any suggestions

 # Features!